haaboo/good-practices-and-collaboration/episodes/03-software.md

 **Discussion**

-What can go wrong with writing research code?
+What can go wrong when trying to reuse research code?

 :::::::::::::::  solution